Maatary/haskell-from-first-principles/basic-datatypes/fundamentals.md

     >
     >  The literal 2 is of type `p` where `p` must implement the Num Type Class

     > `λ> :t 2::Double`
     >
     > `2::Double :: Double`
     >
-    >  The literal 2 is of type `Double`
+    >  The literal 2 is of type `Double`.
+    >
+    >  The ::Double force the instantiation of the polymorphic type `Num p => p` to the concrete type Double.
+It provides for context.

     > `λ> :t 2.0`
     >
     > `2.0 :: Fractional p => p`
     >
     > The literal 2 is of type  `p` where `p` must implement the Fractional Type Class

-- It is critical to note that, in general, for any value of any type, when the type is unspecified has in the first and last example above, haskell pick the one that satisfies the context, and the _heuristic_ is to go for _the most generic type description (i.e. concrete type or type class constraint)_.
-This means the _type class constraint_, can be enough to describe the _**polymorphic value**_ rather than the _concrete datatypes_.

-- For the specific case of numeric literal, the logic of the heuristic is rather straightforward.
-Any numeric literal value that is without a dot in it, negative or positive is automatically desiguarded into the application of the function `fromInterger`, and any numeric literal that is with a dot in it is desiguarded into the application of the function `fromRational`
+- Numeric literals are made polymorphic by design in haskell.
+More specifically, any numeric literal value that is without a dot in it, negative or positive is automatically desiguarded into the application of the function `fromInterger`, and any numeric literal that is with a dot in it is desiguarded into the application of the function `fromRational`

     ```haskell
     λ> :t fromInteger